calnix/stakingPro/Documentation/ContractExplanations.md

 2. update all vault accounts for specified vault [per distribution]
 3. update all user accounts for specified vault  [per distribution]
 4. book stake and update vault assets

+The vault account is updated first, accounting for boosting effects and fees.
+I.e. the vault considers its boosted balance relative to the total boosted balance of all vaults, to calculate the rewards accrued by the vault.

+The user account is updated next, accounting for the user's share of the rewards accrued by the vault.
+I.e. the user's account considers its unboosted balance relative to the vault's total unboosted balance of all users in the vault, to calculate the rewards accrued by the user.
+Unboosted balances are considered as all users within the same vault enjoy the same NFT_MULTIPLIER effects.

+### Fees and rewards

+Fees are levied on the vault's accrued rewards, before the rewards are distributed to the vault's stakers.

+- creatorFee: levied to pay for the creation of the vault
+- nftStakingFee: levied to pay for the staking of NFTs
+- rpStakingFee: levied to pay for the staking of RP

+Rewards accrued by a vault are paid out to it's stakers of moca tokens.

+- moca stakers earn rewards less of fees; token rewards or staking power.
+- moca stakers do not levy any fees.

+Hence, it can be said that the rewards paid out to the vault's stakers are the gross rewards accrued by the vault; less of fees.

 # Contract Walkthrough